MurkySoup/file-walk/README.md

 # file-walk
 List contents of a filesystem hierchy with costly stat() overhead!

-The original use-case what to scan an EXT3 filesystem hierarchy that had been overrun with millions of file, slowing normal use to a crawl.
+The original use-case was to scan an EXT3 filesystem hierarchy that had been overrun with millions of files, slowing normal use to a crawl.
 This program generated the file list necessary to target and delete the offending files (which were most offensive, indeed)!

 ## Build instructions:
 You'll need GCC.
 There are numerous tutorials online to assist you with this step, if you're new to the GCC toolchain.
 Use the included 'make' file.
-Should compile easily using GCC 4+, but might require installation of GLIBC static libraries, if they're not already present.
+This program should compile easily using GCC 3.x+, but might require installation of GLIBC static libraries, if they're not already present.

 Example given:
 ```
 $ make
 ```

 ## Example use:
 ```
 $ ./file-walk /path/to/directory
 ```